PavelPZ/riverpod_navigator/other_features.md

-# Other feartures
+# Other features

 ## Code simplification

 Subsequent examples are prepared with simpler code:

 - using the functional_widget package simplifies widgets typing
-- some code is moved to common dart file
+- some code is moved to the common dart file

 A modified version of the first example is here: [simple_modified.dart](https://github.com/PavelPZ/riverpod_navigator/blob/main/examples/doc/lib/src/simple_modified.dart).